ranjanin08/grimlock/README.md

   (Position, Content)
 ```

 The position is, essentialy, a list of N coordinates (__Value__).
 The content consists of a __Schema__ together with a __Value__.
-The value contains the actual value of the cell, while the schema defines what type of variable is in the cell, and what it's legal values are.
+The value contains the actual value of the cell, while the schema defines what type of variable is in the cell, and (optionally) what it's legal values are.

 ```
    Position              Content